esphome/esphome-docs/cookbook/lvgl.rst

 Grid layout positioning
 -----------------------

 But there's even more!
-With **Grid** layout, you don't need to give specific widths and height to your widgets.
-All you have to do is split the space in proportional rows and columns, and drop the widgets in the cells, all stretched to the cell sizes.
+With the **Grid** layout, you don't need to specify width and height for your widgets.
+All you have to do is divide the space into rows and columns; the widgets will automatically be sized to fit into cells defined by these rows and columns.
 The same task from above, in a fully automated grid, looks like this:

 .. code-block:: yaml